-If the College Panhellenic has examined extension readiness and wishes to propose the process to potentially add a chapter to the campus, the following steps should be taken:
+If the College Panhellenic has examined extension readiness and wishes to propose the process of adding a chapter to the campus potentially, the following steps should be taken:

-- 1. College Panhellenic officers or the fraternity/sorority advisor notify the NPC area advisor, who then notifies the NPC Panhellenic Extension Committee chair.
-College Panhellenic delegates notify their inter/national offices or Panhellenic representatives. - 2.
-The Panhellenic Council should put forth a motion to form an Extension Exploratory Committee.

-- 3. If the motion passes, form an Extension Exploratory Committee composed of College Panhellenic officers, chapter delegates, alumnae advisors and faculty or administration. - 4.
-The committee should analyze statistics with regard to enrollment and recruitment, and assess the needs of the Panhellenic community and gauge other extension readiness factors.
+- College Panhellenic officers or the fraternity/sorority advisor notifies the NPC area advisor, who then notifies the NPC Panhellenic Extension Committee chair.
+College Panhellenic delegates notify their inter/national officers or chief panhellenic officers. - 2.
+A delegate proposes, in the form of a motion to the Panhellenic Council, to form an exploratory committee. - 3.
+If the motion passes, an exploratory committee is formed composed of College Panhellenic officers, chapter delegates, alumnae advisors and faculty or administration. - 4.
+The exploratory committee should analyze enrollment and recruitment statistics, assess the needs of the Panhellenic community and gauge other extension readiness indicators.
 NPC recommends looking at trends and statistics over a five-year period as well as other factors relevant to the campus and the success of a new chapter. - 5.
-The Extension Exploratory Committee consults the administration regarding the addition of another NPC sorority.
-The committee should compile an official exploratory report and include a recommendation to extend or not to extend at this time. - 6.
-The report should be submitted to the College Panhellenic Council along with a motion reflecting the recommendation.
+Consult with your NPC area advisor and the NPC Panhellenic Extension Committee when entering this stage.
+Additionally, the exploratory committee consults the administration regarding the addition of another NPC sorority. - 6.
+The exploratory committee compiles an official exploratory report and includes a recommendation on whether or not to extend it at this time. - 7.
+The report is submitted to the College Panhellenic Council along with a motion reflecting the recommendation.
 Two weeks should be allowed for the report to be reviewed prior to the vote to open for extension. - a.
-If the Extension Exploratory Committee's report and motion recommends opening and the vote passes, it must be documented in the minutes (state the motion, list each chapter with their vote and the outcome).
+If the exploratory committee's report and motion recommends opening for extension and the vote passes, it must be documented in the minutes (state the motion, list each chapter with their vote and the outcome).
 The College Panhellenic contacts the NPC area advisor and the NPC Panhellenic Extension Committee chair with the decision and sends the minutes. - b.
-If the Extension Exploratory Committee's report and motion do not recommend opening, the recommendation must be documented in the minutes.
+If the exploratory committee's report and motion do not recommend opening, the recommendation must be documented in the minutes.
 The College Panhellenic also contacts the NPC area advisor and the NPC Panhellenic Extension Committee chair with the decision and sends the minutes.

 There are many paths to growth and numerous strategies to consider.
-If a report and the Panhellenic discussion results in a "no" to opening for extension, opportunities are often uncovered that can lead to the community being ready for extension in the future.
+If an exploratory report and the Panhellenic discussion result in a "no" to opening for extension, opportunities are often uncovered that can lead to the community being ready for extension in the future.
 NPC area advisors are trained and ready to work with Panhellenics on these opportunities.